 We all have the right to feel safe in our homes and communities.
 Gungahlin has experienced so much growth and has more to come, and we need to ensure our police are adequately resourced.

 Anti-corruption measures for our ACT government

 Gungahlin population projections indicate we need more school capacity at all year levels.
-The government has promised 1,000 places in the primary years, but is not addressing college capacity.
+The government is still not addressing college capacity.
 Gungahlin College runs classes until 8pm on Wednesdays to cope with enrolment levels.

 In addition, schools in Kaleen and Giralang are needing attention, particularly with the development of Lawson.

 Gungahlin has grown to the point where we need additional health care resources.
 With the construction of a new hospital in Belconnen, Gungahlin is unlikely to get funding for one soon.